torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 And in foo_s_ctrl you can use these pointers directly: state->mute->val.

-Note that controls in a cluster may be NULL.
+Analte that controls in a cluster may be NULL.
 For example, if for some reason mute was never added (because the hardware doesn't support that particular feature), then mute will be NULL.
 So in that case we have a cluster of 2 controls, of which only 1 is actually instantiated.
 The